Terradue/dcs-insar-roipac/README.md

 ### Understanding the processing steps

 The application is described in the Application Descriptor file.
-TBW
+For this application, it describes two processing nodes in the Directed Acyclic Graph (DAG):
+* processing step `dem`
+* processing step `roipac`

 #### Processing step `dem`